 Nutritional Benefits: Provides up to 50% of daily iron needs

 Farmer Benefits: High yielding, virus resistant, heat and drought tolerant

 Varieties: RWR 2245 (bush), RWR 2154 (bush), CAB 2 (climber), MAC 44 (climber), RWV 1129 (climber), RWV 3006 (climber), RWV 3316 (climber), RWV 3317 (climber), MAC 42 (climber), RWV 2887 (climber)

-- Iron deficiency impairs mental development and learning capacity, increases weakness and fatigue and, when accompanied by severe anemia, may increase the risk of women dying during childbirth.
+- Iron deficiency impairs mental development and learning capacity, increases weakness and fatigue and may increase the risk of women in during childbirth.

 - 38% of Rwandan children under 5 are estimated to be iron deficient (DHS).

 - Annually, Rwanda loses nearly $50 million to vitamin and mineral deficiencies (World Bank).